Undergraduate programs of Classics

 The program in Classics covers the civilizations of Greece and Rome in their entirety: Greek and Latin languages and literatures, ancient history, art and archaeology, religion, mythology, and philosophy.

-- Honours BA with Specialization in Greek and Roman Studies
+- Honours BA in Greek and Roman Studies

 - Major in Greek and Roman Studies

 - It’s always tricky trying to choose courses in Classics because there is such a wide variety of courses to choose from.
 But here are some basic tips that will always help in your selection.